Guardian-Development/FASTEngine/README.md

 # FASTEngine
-a FAST engine implementation in go
+A FAST engine implementation in go